Lumintorious/Scala-3-Macros-Deep-Dive/AnnotationMap.md

 ## Intention
 We want to design a typeclass that is synthesized automatically at compile-time and gives us runtime access to a class' annotations.
 Why?
 Because it seemed like a nice use case for macros and because there are dozens of questions out there on how to get a type's annotation easily in Scala.
-Also, considering the new keyword `derives` is very useful but lacks the ability to take parameters, annotations are the perfect companion for derivation too, providing parametrizations by-class.
+Also, considering the new keyword `derives` is very useful but lacks the ability to take parameters, annotations are the perfect companion for derivation, providing parametrizations by-class.

 ### Example of desired functionality:
 ```scala